andrewtong/ursa/README.md

 ```

 ```
-%timeit compare('Sesahells are slod down by the seacshore by Slally.,'seashore') 1000 loops, best of 3: 597 μs per loop
+%timeit compare('Sesahells are slod down by the seacshore by Slally.','seashore') 1000 loops, best of 3: 597 μs per loop
 ```